 Editing live web pages

-Whether you’re changing a headline, swapping out a testimonial, or adding new team bios, live content edits are straightforward.
+Whether you’re changing a headline, swapping out a testimonial, or adding new team bios, live content edits are direct.

 Managing landing pages for campaigns